odoo/odoo/doc/howtos/backend.rst

    translated this way by surrounding it with the tools.translate._ method (e.g. _(‘Label') )

-.. admonition:: Exercise 1 - Translate a module
+.. exercise:: Translate a module
-   :class: exercise

    Choose a second language for your Odoo installation.
 Translate your module using the facilities provided by Odoo.